ShannonPosey/90-day-aws-journey/Day-04-Introduction-to-S3/Day-04-Introduction-to-S3.md

 ## 💡 Key Learning

 **One thing I'll remember from today:**
-S3 is simple by design, but access control is powerful - storage without intentional permissions ie either useless or dangerous.
+S3 is simple by design, but access control is powerful - storage without intentional permissions i.e. either useless or dangerous.

 **How I'll use it:**
-I'll use S3 as the backbone for static sites, logs, backups, and future data pipelines, always choosing storage classed and permissions deliberatley instead of defaulting blindly.
+I'll use S3 as the backbone for static sites, logs, backups, and future data pipelines, always choosing storage classed and permissions deliberately instead of defaulting blindly.

 ---